alexch/alexch.github.com/dolores/dogarea.md

 ![NE Dog Area](dogarea.png)

-As an aside, I find it deeply amusing that the aerial map used to demonstrate the NE dog area shows several dozen picnic blankets laid out right inside the boundary, presumably occupied by sunbathers and couples who would not appreciate a dog playing fetch on top of them.
+(As an aside, I find it deeply amusing that the aerial map used to demonstrate the NE dog area shows several dozen picnic blankets laid out right inside the boundary, presumably occupied by sunbathers and couples who might not appreciate a pack of dogs running among them.)

-# FAQ (straw man / devil's advocate)
+# FAQ

-## Why are you claiming both western hillsides?

-1. we're not claiming anything; we're providing a place where dog owners can retire to avoid conflicts with other park users, but most of the time the area would be open, relatively dog-free, and multi-use
-2. there are many other hillsides in the park, including one right nearby (see map) with an even better view of downtown and the event field

 ## Isn't this a land grab by the dog people?

 No; if you check the maps you'll see that the area allowing off-leash dogs on the north field is significantly reduced.

-[find current RPD dog map too]
+[todo: find current RPD dog map too]

 But, even though it is smaller, it is plenty big enough to provide some good ball-tossing and chasing space.

+## Why are you claiming both western hillsides?

+1. we're not claiming anything; we're providing a place where dog owners can retire to avoid conflicts with other park users, but most of the time the area would be open, relatively dog-free, and multi-use
+2. there are many other hillsides in the park, including one just around the bend with an even better view of downtown and the event field
+3. if there's an event that brings a lot of people to the north field, dogs can and should move to the south field... and vice versa

-## Isn't the hill too hilly?
+## Isn't the hill too hilly for dogs?

 Maybe.
 But it's not much steeper than Hipster Hill.
 And the ADA path will require a retaining wall above it, which will level it out some.
-It's also possible to regrade it slightly while retaining its character.
+It's also possible to use the renovation machinery to regrade it slightly while retaining its essential bowl-shaped character.

 ## But what about the hill down to the tracks?

 That hill is a complete distaster.
-It's too steep to use, and if a person or a dog walks down it without slipping, they emerge on the dangerous muni tracks.
-In my opinion there needs to be a high wall lining the muni tunnel, with a fence to keep people from falling over.
-That would allow *more* flat space, and would be a great place to put some benches facing the field and the downtown skyline.
+It's too steep to use, and if a person or a dog succeeds in walking down it without slipping, they emerge on the dangerous Muni tracks.
+In my opinion there needs to be a wall lining Muni Canyon, with a fence to keep people and animals from falling in.
+That would allow *more* flat green space in the park proper, and against the fence would be a great place to put some benches facing the field and the downtown skyline.

 ## Doesn't the NW dog area encroach on the soccer field?

-No, it's actually about the same distance from the edge of the flat field, and arguably encroaches *less* since it's separated by a slope and the ADA path.
+No, it's actually about the same distance from the edge of the flat field, and arguably encroaches *less* since it's separated by some altitude and the ADA path.

-## Won't this lead to chaos?
+## Won't all these dog areas lead to chaos?

 Probably not.
-If you think about it, the current free-for-all system works pretty well.
+If you think about it, the current free-for-all system is not ideal, but it works pretty well.
+For example:

   * Currently roughly 80% of the lawn space in Dolores Park is effectively off-leash.
-  * The area bordering 20th St., near the playground, is by social convention leash-only
+  * The area bordering 20th St., near the playground, is by social convention leash-only.
   * When large picnicking crowds gather, the dog owners usually gravitate away.
   * Dog owners don't like it when their dogs beg for sandwiches any more than the sandwich eaters do.

-Most conflicts I've seen have been between two dog owners; when a dog has bothered a human, the owner has been polite and got the dog out of there and the conflict was resolved amicably.
+Most conflicts I've seen have been between two dog owners; when a dog has bothered a human, the owner has been polite and apologetic and got the dog out of there, and the conflict was resolved amicably.
 But when two dog owners start yelling at each other, or a non-dog-owner feels threatened, that can escalate into a real aggressive conflict.
 (Not fun!)

-  > Therefore it's essential that when a conflict arises, there is somewhere for the dog and owner to go.
+  > Therefore it's essential that when a conflict arises, there is a designated space for the dog and owner to go.

 ## So I can't play fetch on the north field anymore?

 I'm not telling anyone what they can't do.
-I'm sure that people will continue to walk their dogs all across the park, in the mornings, and rainy afternoons, as they do now without harm.
+I'm sure that people will continue to run their dogs all across the park, in the mornings, and cloudy afternoons, as they do now without harm.

 This proposal attempts to predict and react to a park which has been getting more and more users, and to design some practical guidelines for when there *is* a conflict.

+# Conclusion

+More benches!
+No fences!
+More shade trees!

+Share the park.

+Coexist.

 # References